-These small seminar classes for first- and second-year students enroll more than 2,000 students annually.
-Faculty from all seven schools of the university teach over 200 seminars each year. exploreintrosems.stanford.edu
+These small seminar classes for first-year, second-year and new transfer students enroll more than 2,000 students annually.
+Faculty from all seven schools of the university teach around 200 seminars each year. exploreintrosems.stanford.edu bosp.stanford.edu